More than 30 UT scientists belong to the most-cited scientists in the world

 - Doctoral schools at the university facilitate special projects, foster international collaboration and bring extra funding and support for PhD studies, including international seminars and practical skills training;

-A PhD programme lasts for 4 years and requires 240 ECTS to be earned for completion (credits in European Credit Transfer and Accumulation System).
-Read more about regulations and organization of PhD studies at the University of Tartu.
+A PhD programme lasts for 4 years and requires 240 ECTS to be earned for completion (European Credit Transfer and Accumulation System).
+Read more about regulations and organisation of PhD studies at the University of Tartu.

 General eligibility requirements